Managing Research Data

-An RDM is a document outlining how a researcher plans to manage data during and after a research project including how it will be organized, maintained and shared.
+A data management plan is a document outlining how a researcher plans to manage data during and after a research project including how it will be organized, maintained and shared.
 More and more funding agencies are now requiring researchers to submit a formal data management plan (DMP) when applying for grants.
 Below is a list of resources to learn more information on funder requirements.

 - Use the DMPTool to create your data management plan.

 - This free tool will walk you step-by-step through the requirements for available funders and upon completion will provide you an exportable data management plan.